mozerpol/dotfiles/neoVim/README.md

 ### Other settings  <a name="other"></a> [UP↑](#tof)
 Set the vertical line to position 80: <br/>
 `set colorcolumn=80`

+Color change of vertical line at position 80.
+Color is in hex value, may this value can change more things, but for now everything looks ok. <br/>
+`:hi ColorColumn guibg=#30364f`

 Set line numbering: <br/>
 `set number`